nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-B.md

 **Output data:**

-- sample-1-KO-tab.tmp (table of KO annotations assigned to gene IDs)
+- sample-KO-tab.tmp (table of KO annotations assigned to gene IDs)

 #### 7c.
 Filter KO Outputs
 *Filter KO outputs to retain only those passing the KO-specific score and top hits.*